 This destroys any remaining windows and releases any other resources allocated by GLFW.
 After this call, you must initialize GLFW again before using any GLFW functions that require it.

 In case a GLFW function fails, an error is reported to the GLFW error callback.
 You can receive these reports with an error callback.
-This function must have the signature below.
-This simple error callback just prints the error description to
+This function must have the signature below but may do anything permitted in other callbacks.

 Callback functions must be set, so GLFW knows to call them.
 The function to set the error callback is one of the few GLFW functions that may be called before initialization, which lets you be notified of errors both during and after initialization.

-The window and its OpenGL context are created with a single call, which returns a handle to the created combined window and context object.
-For example, this creates a 640 by 480 windowed mode window with an OpenGL context:
+The window and its OpenGL context are created with a single call to glfwCreateWindow, which returns a handle to the created combined window and context object

 The window handle is passed to all window related functions and is provided to along to all window related callbacks, so they can tell which window received the event.

-When a window is no longer needed, destroy it.
+When a window and context is no longer needed, destroy it.

 Once this function is called, no more events will be delivered for that window and its handle becomes invalid.